 Should the Protection of State Information Bill become law, journalists and members of civil society can be arrested for being in possession of what the state deems to be classified documents.
 These types of documents have formed the basis for some of the country’s most important and ground-breaking stories.

-Here are some stories that would have been subject to the restrictions of the new Bill—exactly the sort that are unlikely to see the light of day when the Bill becomes law.
+Here are some stories that would have been subject to the restrictions of the new Bill — exactly the sort that are unlikely to see the light of day when the Bill becomes law.
+These are reports that could have resulted in prosecution under the narrowest interpretation of the Bill.
+Critics fear it could be used in a much broader way.

 The Zuma tapes